felipekafuri/pagode-web/docs/architecture.md

 Leveraging the functionality of [viper](https://github.com/spf13/viper) to manage configuration, all configuration values can be overridden by environment variables.
 The name of the variable is determined by the set prefix and the name of the configuration field in `config/config.yaml`.

-In `config/config.go`, the prefix is set as `pagoda` via `viper.SetEnvPrefix("pagoda")`.
+In `config/config.go`, the prefix is set as `pagode` via `viper.SetEnvPrefix("pagode")`.
 Nested fields require an underscore between levels.
 For example:

 ```yaml
 http:
   port: 1234
 ```

-can be overridden by setting an environment variable with the name `PAGODA_HTTP_PORT`.
+can be overridden by setting an environment variable with the name `PAGODE_HTTP_PORT`.

 ### Environments